Possessive determiners are types of function words used before a noun to show ownership or possession. In this lesson, we will learn all about them.

 What Are Possessive Determiners?

-Possessive determiners, which were used to call possessive adjectives in traditional grammar, show who owns or possesses something.
+Possessive determiners (also called possessive adjectives in traditional grammar) are small words that come before nouns and show who owns or possesses something.

 Possessive Determiners in English

 Position in the Sentence

 Possessive determiners come at the beginning of a noun or a noun phrase, so if the noun phrase has any adjective(s), they come after them.
 Look at these examples:

 |We have a car.||

 Pay attention to these three possessive determiners.
 They are homophone, which means they sound the same but have different meaning and spelling.

 ||they're (or there)|